cyrildewit/eloquent-viewable/README.md

 - Order models by views and unique visitors
 - Optimize performance with **built-in caching**
 - Ignore views from **crawlers, blocked IPs, and DNT users**

-### How It Works

-Tracking views is more than just incrementing a counter — it requires a thoughtful approach to ensure accuracy, prevent artificial inflation, and allow for meaningful analytics.
-Eloquent Viewable takes a flexible and database-driven approach to view tracking, giving you control over how views are recorded, counted, and retrieved.

-- **Persistent View Logging:** Every view is stored as a database record, allowing queries based on time range, visitor uniqueness, and other metadata.
-- **Visitor Identification & Cooldown Protection:** Unique visitors are identified using long-lived cookies, and cooldown periods prevent duplicate views within a short timeframe from being stored.
-- **Optimized Count Performance:** Built-in caching reduces database load while maintaining accuracy.
-- **Crawler & Visitor Filtering:** Views from crawlers, ignored IPs, and DNT-enabled users are automatically excluded.
-- **Scalability Considerations:**  Storing every view individually allows for detailed tracking but increases database load.
-For high-traffic applications, caching, pruning old records, and partitioning strategies may be necessary.

 ## Getting Started